AdrianMacovei/ApiTestingProject/README.md

 In this project, I create a number of 36 tests that test different functionality of the API.
 Form the total number 6 failed and 30 passed.
 Based on the test result I can make the following recommendations for developers of the API to increase the quality of the product:

+- When sending a get request to the endpoint /books with limit 0 and string value in it the API accepts the values and return all books available.
+There in my opinion, will be better a 4xx response with the return message error "Invalid limit parameter"